 Asana is the easiest way for teams to track their work—and get results.
 Asana can be used to plot and track projects, tasks, communication, and team progress inside the tool.

-A Basecamp is a private, secure space online where people working together can organize and discuss everything they need to get a project done.
+A Basecamp is a private, secure space online where people working together can organise and discuss everything they need to get a project done.
 Tasks, discussions, deadlines, and files – everything considered.

 Blossom offers agile project management, specifically designed for remote teams and distributed companies.

-An integrated and collaborative web-based platform to address the real-world complexities of managing projects across organizations and functions; planning, delegation, collaboration, tracking and reporting with great agility and user-friendliness.
+An integrated and collaborative web-based platform to address the real-world complexities of managing projects across organisations and functions; planning, delegation, collaboration, tracking and reporting with great agility and user-friendliness.

 Duet is a project management app for freelancers and small businesses.
 This integrated project management and invoicing tool is simple to setup and easy to use.

 Meistertask allows you to create a project, add as many team members as you want, assign tasks and follow each other’s progress.
 All for free.